shorebirdtech/old_repo/updater/README.md

+# Updater library

 Sketching out what the update library could look like.

 It's build to be a .so with a C api, loadable by other languages.

+Split into two pieces "library" and "cli", but share a cargo workspace.

+Cli is just a test tool to exercise the library.
+Currently it uses a Rust ABI to access the library, eventually that will be a C API/ABI.

+# Usage

+`cargo run` will automatically build the library and cli, and run the cli.
+`cargo run check` will check for an version update.
+`cargo run current` will print the current version info.

 ## MVP